 The condition of the car on return of the lease

-It is generally advisable to inspect the leased vehicle thoroughly before returning it.
+It is generally advisable to inspect the leased car thoroughly before returning it.
 In addition, a professional vehicle valuation by an independent expert can also be helpful in order to objectively determine the condition of the vehicle.

 Lease return: Depreciation due to excessive wear and tear